canelhasmateus/diamond/vault/proposal/ProblemFrames.md

 # ProblemFrames

-. [[problem 1020]] can also be implemented in a different manner, by constructing an [[adjacency matrix]] for each of the islands, and exponentiating it ( to simulate [[random walks]]) enough times to reach any border.
+Examples

-We can then, check how many squares have a 0 in the adjacency [[matrix]] entry that connects it to the borders.
+* [[OnLeet1020]] can also be implemented differently, by constructing a [[AdjacencyMatrix]] for each of the islands, and exponentiating several times, simulating [[RandomWalks]].

-Is there any way to explore the structure of the adjacency matrix to make this better? [[expand.md]]
+    By doing it enough times to reach any border, we can confidently state that any not-reached island is unreachable.
+Of course, this approach is not algorithmically efficient.